 Like most things these days, there are pros and cons to using each type.
 For example, tinted moisturizers are lighter in texture than regular liquid foundations but will not provide full coverage unless layered on top of another product.

 Sheer contains the least amount of pigment and is the most transparent.
 Discoloration on the skin will not be concealed, but the contrast of the discoloration and the rest of the skin can be minimized.

-Sheer coverage foundation does exactly what it sounds like covers everything.
-If you have problems with breakouts or scarring, or if you’re prone to irritation from makeup, then try full-coverage foundation.
+Sheer coverage face foundation does exactly what it sounds like covers everything.
+If you have problems with breakouts or scarring, or if you’re prone to irritation from makeup, then try full coverage foundation.
 Sheer coverage isn't going to give you a natural finish—it's meant to hide imperfections and provide smoothness so that your skin looks flawless all day long.

-By setting this Faces Canada foundation with a tinted powder (rather than a transparent one), it can cover freckles, discolorations, blotchiness, and red marks left by breakouts.
+By setting this Faces Canada good foundation for face with a tinted powder (rather than a transparent one), it can cover freckles, discolorations, blotchiness, and red marks left by breakouts.
 18-23% of the formula consists of pigments.